How to Recover Deleted Files on Mac

 3. Drag deleted files to the desktop or right-click on the files you wish to restore.

-4. Select "Put Back" option to recover deleted files on Mac from the Trash to its original location.
+4. Select the "Put Back" option to recover deleted files on Mac from the Trash to its original location.

 Retrieve Deleted Files on Mac with Terminal